 At the acquisition date, i.e. the date on which control is obtained, each identifiable asset acquired and liability assumed is recognized at its acquisition-date fair value.
 The consideration transferred, measured at fair value, includes assets transferred by the Group and liabilities to the former owners of the acquiree in exchange for control of the acquiree.
 Any subsequent change in such fair value is recognized in profit or loss, unless the contingent consideration is classified as equity.
 Transactions costs that the Group incur in connection with a business combination are expensed as incurred.
-Goodwill is measured as the excess of the sum of the consideration transferred, the amount of any non-controlling interests in the acquiree, and the fair value of the Group's previously held equity interest in the acquiree (if any) over the net of acquisition-date fair value amounts of the identifiable assets acquired and liabilities assumed.
+Goodwill is measured as the excess of the sum of the acquiree, and the fair value of the Group's previously held equity interest in the acquiree (if any) over the net of acquisition-date fair value amounts of the identifiable assets acquired and liabilities assumed.